cobrastarfunkel/RHCE_Practice/README.md

 In ansible/group_vars/kdc_server:
     Change ports if you want.

+Run playbook:
-Run playbook: ansible-playbook rhce_prep.yml
+    ansible-playbook rhce_prep.yml

 Login to Kerberos server and Run:
     kdb5_util create -s
     Create your password

     systemctl start {krb5kdc, kadmin}
     systemctl enable {krb5kdc, kadmin}

-    kadmin.local:
-        This will open the kerberos prompt, you neeed to add "principals"
+    The following will open the kerberos prompt, you neeed to add "principals" kadmin.local:

     addprinc host/{ host fqdn }
     Create a password for the Principal

     Create a Keytab for the Host or hosts from above: ktadd -k /etc/krb5.keytab host/{ host fqdn }

     exit

     To test that you can get a ticket run: kinit
     klist

 Log back into the practice server and test Kerberos:
     Run:
     kinit
     You should get a ticket

     klist
     Should list tickets

     Once you have a ticket try to ssh to the kdc using Kerberos: ssh -k {kdc hostname }